AriaSalvatrice/AriaModules/README.md

 **Darius** is a 8-step sequencer where each node branches into two possible paths, creating repeating patterns that start similarly and resolve differently.
 Takes a whole 32hp of space to fit all its knobs.

-To get started immediately, patch in a clock to the step forward input, randomize the CV, patch the main output to an oscillator, and listen what happens.
+To get started immediately, patch in a clock to the **Forward⯈** input, randomize the CV, patch the main output to an oscillator, and listen what happens.

 On each node:

 - **CV Knob** (left): sets the CV for that step.
 - **Random route knob** (right): alters the probability to pick the top or the bottom node on the next step when stepping **Forward⯈**.
-Arrow pointing to the right means 50/50.
+If the knob's arrow points to the right, that means 50/50.
 - **Output**: when active, passes through the clock input (both gates and trigs work), or sends 10V continuously if no step input is plugged in.

 On the top-left of the module: